Efficient Adjusted Joint Significance Test and Sobel-Type Confidence Interval for Mediation Effect: Adjusted Joint Significance Test

-To begin with, we review some basic notations in the framework of mediation analysis.
+To begin with, we review some fundamental notations within the context of mediation analysis.
 Let $X$ be an exposure, $M$ be the mediator and $Y$ be the outcome (see Figure \ref{fig:1}).
 As described by \cite{2008Introduction}, the aim of mediation analysis is focused on investigating the causal mechanism along the pathway $X\rightarrow M \rightarrow Y$.
 Generally speaking, the causal effect $X\rightarrow M$ is parameterized by $\alpha$ (after adjusting for confounders), and the causal effect $M \rightarrow Y$ is parameterized by $\beta$ (after adjusting for exposure and confounders).
-In this case, the mediating effect of $M$ is described by $\alpha\beta$, which is commonly referred to as the ``product-coefficient" approach \cite[]{David-PM-2002}.
+The mediating effect of $M$ in this case is described by $\alpha\beta$, commonly known as the ``product-coefficient" approach \cite[]{David-PM-2002}.
 To evaluate whether $M$ plays an intermediary role between $X$ and $Y$, it is customary to conduct hypothesis testing at a significance level of $\delta$ as follows:

-If the null hypothesis is rejected, we could regard $M$ as a significant mediator along the pathway $X\rightarrow M \rightarrow Y$.
-It is worth to pointing out that the null hypothesis $H_0$ is composite.
-To be specific, $H_0$ can be equivalently decomposed into the union of three disjoint component null hypotheses $H_0 = H_{00} \cup H_{01} \cup H_{10}$, where
+The rejection of the null hypothesis would indicate that $M$ is a statistically significant mediator in the pathway $X\rightarrow M \rightarrow Y$.
+The null hypothesis $H_0$ is worth noting as it is composite.
+Specifically, $H_0$ can be decomposed equivalently into the union of three disjoint component null hypotheses $H_0 = H_{00} \cup H_{01} \cup H_{10}$, where